Employers’ guide to apprenticeships

 An apprenticeship is a genuine job with an accompanying assessment and skills development programme.
 It is a way for individuals to earn while they learn gaining valuable skills and knowledge in a specific job role.
-The apprentice gains this through a wide mix of learning in the workplace, formal off-the-job training and the opportunity to practise new skills in a real work environment.
+The apprentice gains this through a wide variety of workplace learning, formal off-the-job training and the opportunity to practise new skills in a live work environment.

 Who are they for?

-Individuals over the age of 16, spending at least 50% of their working hours in England over the duration of their apprenticeship and not in full-time education can apply for an apprenticeship.
-Employers can offer apprenticeships to new entrants or use them to grow talent from among current employees.
+Individuals over the age of 16, spending at least 50% of their working hours in England over the duration of their apprenticeship and not in full-time education are eligible for an apprenticeship.
+Employers can offer apprenticeships to new entrants or use them to develop the talent of existing employees.
 Apprenticeships equip individuals with the necessary skills, knowledge and behaviour they need for specific job roles, future employment and progression.

 |Type||Level||Equivalent Educational Level||Available Through MTI?|